Day Skipper Sail

 To succeed within the Day Skipper practical syllabus it is expected that you have some theory knowledge.

-Alternatively, we’re also partnered with a fantastic online course provider called Skippers Online, if you’d prefer to study in your own time from the comfort of your own then this could be the best option for you.
+We’re partnered with a fantastic online course provider called Skippers Online.
+If you’d prefer to study in your own time, from the comfort of your own, then the online theory course could be the best option for you.

 You will meet your instructor at 09:30hrs at the marina, you will leave home berth on Monday and stay in other harbours and/or anchorages.

 DAY 1- DAY 5